Chunpai/chunpai.github.io/_posts/2019-04-12-Q-Learning.md

 \end{align}
 $$

-In addition, we can further avoid tracking the $N(s,a)$ by replacing it with $\alpha​$.
+In addition, we can further avoid tracking the $N(s,a)$ by replacing it with $\alpha$.
 Thus, we can totally forget about the old episodes.

 ![MC2](/assets/img/MC2-1556298863798.png)